tugbacanbaz/React-axios/README.md

 # React-axios
 patika.dev Week1 Assignment

+#Description
+This projects uses axios to get user data and their posts from the API and display it on the page.

 # Goal of the Assignment
 This function should be defined as "async" and exported as default.
 Asynchronous functions within the function should be defined with "await".